rishikesh835/JS_projects/README.md

-August 31 2024  :- I have completed a Age Calculator website September 1 2024  :- I have completed a Quote website September 1 2024  :- I have completed a Qr code generator
+August 31 2024  :- I have completed a Age Calculator website September 1 2024  :- I have completed a Quote website September 1 2024  :- I have completed a Qr code generator September 1 2024  :- I have completed a Toast notification